leiyangly/HapLongLINEr/README.md

 ```

 Output:
-- OUT.TXT file with L1 info from your assembly and corresponding refence genome (hs1/hg38) coordinates and ORF status
+- haplongliner_rm.bed file with L1 info from your assembly and corresponding refence genome (hs1/hg38) coordinates and ORF status
+- haplongliner_rm.fa file containing all full length (>=5kb by default) L1HS, L1PA2, and intact L1PA3 sequences from the input assembly
 - Log file (when using `-g/--log`) that summarizes results of each step of the pipeline module
-- FASTA file containing all full length (>=5kb by default) L1HS, L1PA2, and intact L1PA3 sequences from the input assembly

 ### Module 2: RepeatMasker-free, SV-based